mahoe/gitSvnSync/README.md

 is explained there.

 ### start the application and have a look into the logs
+You can start the application with:
+    java -Xmx256m -jar GitSvnSyncService.jar --security.user.name=admin --security.user.password=passwd123
 After the application starts you will see a log file sync.log.
 Have a look into that file to see if all the things are working as expected.
 If you face some problems write me a mail!
 I will try to respond as soon as possible.